niolabs/docs/docs/properties/expressions.md

 -> "6 dogs went to the park"
 ```

 You can also combine the two approaches.
-For example:

 ```
 "My favorite Integer is {{$v1 if isinstance($v1, int) else 'not an Integer…'}}"